electrocoder/thingsboard-export-data/README.md

-# TB Export Data
+# ThingsBoard Export Data

-A web application to export telemetry data from ThingsBoard in PDF, PNG, XLS, and JSON formats.
+ThingsBoard Export Data is a tool to generate reports (PDF, PNG, XLS, JSON) from ThingsBoard dashboards using its open-source REST API.

 ## Features
 - Connect to a ThingsBoard instance via REST API.